frontenddogma/web-development-glossary/manuscript/e.md

 : A family of languages used to transform and render XML documents.
 Historically, the W3C’s XSL Working Group produced a draft specification under the name “XSL,” which eventually split into three parts: 1) XSL Transformation (XSLT), an XML language for transforming XML documents; 2) XSL Formatting Objects (XSL-FO), an XML language for specifying the visual formatting of an XML document; and 3) XML Path Language (XPath), a non-XML language used by XSLT, and also available for use in non-XSLT contexts, for addressing the parts of an XML document.
 The term “XSL” is now used with a number of different meanings.&nbsp;[†](#w-xsl) ℹ︎&nbsp;[w3.org/Style/XSL](https://www.w3.org/Style/XSL/)

 Extensible Stylesheet Language Transformations
 : A declarative language used to convert XML documents into other XML documents, HTML, PDF, plain text, and so on.
 XSLT has its own processor that accepts XML input, or any format convertible to an XQuery and XPath Data Model.
-The XSLT processor produces a new document based on the XML document and an XSLT stylesheet, making no changes to the original files in the process.&nbsp;[‡](#m-xslt) ℹ︎&nbsp;[w3.org/TR/xslt](https://www.w3.org/TR/xslt/)
+The XSLT processor produces a new document based on the XML document and an XSLT style sheet, making no changes to the original files in the process.&nbsp;[‡](#m-xslt) ℹ︎&nbsp;[w3.org/TR/xslt](https://www.w3.org/TR/xslt/)

 External
 : Not developed within one’s organization.

 Extreme Programming
 : A software development methodology which is intended to improve software quality and responsiveness to changing customer requirements.
-As a type of agile software development, XP advocates frequent “releases” in short development cycles, which is intended to improve productivity and introduce checkpoints at which new customer requirements can be adopted.
+As a type of agile software development, XP advocates frequent “releases” in short development cycles, which is intended to improve productivity and introduce checkpoints where new customer requirements can be adopted.
 Other elements of Extreme Programming include: programming in pairs or doing extensive code review, unit testing of all code, avoiding programming of features until they are actually needed, a flat management structure, code simplicity and clarity, expecting changes in the customer’s requirements as time passes and the problem is better understood, and frequent communication with the customer and among programmers.&nbsp;[†](#w-xp)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/e.md) and become a glossary&nbsp;contributor!